Contrave 8/90 (Naltrexone Hydrochloride And Bupropion Hydrochloride)

 What Is Contrave 8/90 Used For?

-Contrave 8/90 is a prescription medication that combines two active ingredients to help with weight management in adults who are obese or overweight.
+Contrave is a medication designed to assist in weight management for adults who are obese or overweight.
+It should be used alongside a reduced-calorie diet and increased physical activity.

 Primary Uses